ABCDO-TN/abcdo-wc-navex/readme.txt

 4. Go to `Navex Delivery > Settings` and enter your Navex API keys (add, get, delete).

 == Changelog ==

+= 1.0.22 =
+*   Fix: Corrected and simplified the GitHub Actions workflow to ensure the plugin `.zip` is created correctly.
+*   Enhancement: The release process is now more robust and automatically generates release notes.

 = 1.0.21 =
 *   Feature: Implemented a GitHub Actions workflow to automate the creation of release packages.